vinders/pandora_toolbox/_examples/01-1_base_window/README.md

 > [Features](../../FEATURES.md) - | - [Cmake options](../../README.md#cmake-options) - | - [Examples &amp; tutorials](../README.md) - | - [Changelog](../../CHANGELOG.md) - | - [Issue reporting &amp; contribution](../../CONTRIBUTING.md)

-# Example 1 - Basic window
+# Tutorial 1.1 - Basic window

 The purpose of this tutorial is to learn the basics about the Pandora Toolbox.
 It will help getting familiar with how the libraries work, how to use the documentation,